bonyet/lime/README.md

 # lime
 A programming language

-This project is still very much a work in progress.
-There are many known bugs and TODOs scattered around the codebase.
-That being said, certain features are complete:

-1. Variables (local and global)
-2. Arithmetic
-3. Functions

-Not exactly the largest list by any means, but it's a start.

-This file will be changed to include documentation and examples once the language is in a usable state.
+Very much WIP although kind of works a bit?

 Currently, paths in the premake5.lua file are hard-coded to fit my directory structure, so you won't be able to build the project files (I know, I'm so kind).
 There are also **lots** of issues I am aware of in the code.
-Many of them are marked with TODOs, but any more subtle ones that you can see, feel free to open an issue or whatever the cool github people do.
+Many of them are marked with TODOs, but any more that you can find, tell me.